LaudixGit/SAMD51_5500_Neopixel_Websocket_Demo/README.md

 JSCOLOR library is used when selecting colors.
 To send the webpage, there is a workaround used to overcome the 2k-buffer limitation of the Ardunio Ethernet library.
+The code is split into multiple files for readability.
+The neopixel code is implemented as a class for potential reuse in other sketches.

 Up to 3 simultaneous clients can connect, and when any client modifies the settings, all clients receive the update and remain in sync.
 (the 5500 can support 8 sockets, so it may be possible 4 clients can simultaneously connect; each requires 2 sockets for HTTP & websocket)